 It is structured to provide a coherent yet flexible pathway for masters study that is aligned with and supports professional learning relevant to an individual’s professional context, career stage and potential career pathways.

 It is a practice-focused and practice-based programme and is underpinned by critical enquiry and a commitment to developing the dispositions of collaborative professionalism.
 Each course provides opportunity to develop knowledge, skills and critical understandings of practice and an individual’s learning is highly contextualised and situated within their own context

 The programme is aligned to the GTCS Professional Standards (see Standard for Career Long Professional Learning and Standards for Leadership and Management), with the PG Cert: Into Headship also leading to the award of the Standard for Headship.
 The programme is also underpinned by the national model of professional learning.

 The MEd Leadership and Learning comprises four named PG Certificates (worth 60 credits each).
 Each certificate can be taken on its own, and to achieve the full MEd Leadership and Learning a combination of 3 of the PG Certificates is required (see visual below).
 Normally, individuals commence study by undertaking one of the three core PG certificates which are detailed below and outlined in the visual :

-On successful completion of your first PG Certificate, you may then choose to progress to undertake one of the PG Certificates from ‘Column B’, this would enable you to gain a PG Diploma.
+On successful completion of your first PG Certificate, you may then choose to progress to undertake one of the PG Certificates from ‘Column B’ (diagram below), this would enable you to gain a PG Diploma.

 This includes options from the core PG Certificates as well as the PG Certificate: Extended Work Based Project or selecting up to 60 credits of relevant Level 11 study offered within the University.
 This provides an excellent opportunity to explore a subject specialism, deepen knowledge in a particular curricular area or develop expertise in an area such as digital education, outdoor learning, learning for sustainability, inclusive education and many more.